Exploring new physics contributions to $CP$ violation in $\tau^- \to K^-\pi^0\nu_{\tau} $: Effective Hamiltonian and the differential decay width of decays

 The decay rate of the process $\tau \to K^- \pi^0 \nu_{\tau}$ in the SM, $\Gamma_{SM}$, can be then obtained upon integrating the previous equation with respect to the kinematic variable $s$.
 Thus we get

 The CP asymmetry in total decay rate of $\tau ^{-}\rightarrow K^{-}\pi ^{0}\nu_{\tau }$ is given by:

-Clearly, from the expression of $\Gamma_{SM}$, direct CP asymmetry in the decay rate will vanish due to the absence of the weak phase, $C^{SM}_1$ is real, and also due to the remark that the form factors $f_+(s)$ and $f_0(s)$ do not interfere and hence the relative strong phase essential for CP asymmetry vanishes.
+Clearly, from the expression of $\Gamma_{SM}$, direct CP asymmetry in the decay rate will vanish due to the absence of the weak phase, $C^{SM}_V$ is real, and also due to the remark that the form factors $f_+(s)$ and $f_0(s)$ do not interfere and hence the relative strong phase essential for CP asymmetry vanishes.
 Thus, to generate no vanishing CP asymmetry in the decay rate within SM, it is essential to consider higher order terms contributing to the amplitude as done in Ref.\cite{Delepine:2005tw}.
 These terms can be generated from diagrams with exchanging two $W$ bosons.
 Thus, the generated asymmetry is expected to be very small.
 As shown in Ref.\cite{Delepine:2005tw}, the resulting CP asymmetry is suppressed by the CKM factor $V_{td} \simeq 10^{-3}$ and also by a higher order suppresion factor $g^2/4\pi M^2_W \simeq10^{-8}$.
-As a consequence, the resulting CP rate asymmetry is expected to be negligible, as confirmed in Ref.\cite{Delepine:2005tw}.
+As a consequence, the resulting CP rate asymmetry is expected to be negligible.
+In fact the asymmetry is of order $10^{-12}$ as estimated in Ref.\cite{Delepine:2005tw}.

+Integrated direct or local CP violation has been discussed above.
+However having somehow the ability to measure angular distribution one can extract the local CPV signal \cite{Kimura:2014wsa} and $|f_0|$.
+The CPV signal is produced due to the interference between the vector and the scalar contributions, as long as they contribute with different weak phases.
+Additional CPV observables are provided by triple products, but in that case polarized taus are needed \cite{Kuhn:1996dv} \cite{Choi:1998yx} \cite{Tsai:1996ps}.
+Without considering the exotic tensor interactions, one finds that the local distribution is given as